+A contingent beneficiary is the person or entity designated to receive proceeds from a life insurance policy, retirement account or transfer on death account if the primary beneficiary predeceases the account owner or otherwise is unable or unwilling to accept the inheritance.
 A comprehensive estate plan maps out every possible contingency.
 The most obvious reason to do an estate plan is to make sure that your assets pass to whomever you choose at your death.
 You designate specific “beneficiaries” to inherit your assets.
 This includes real property, financial accounts, and meaningful personal belongings.
 Not only should your estate plan include your chosen beneficiary, but also your contingent beneficiary.
 A contingent beneficiary is “next in line” to inherit assets if your primary beneficiary cannot do so.

 It may be that, at the time of your passing, your primary beneficiary is no longer living.
 If you fail to name a contingent beneficiary, the state intestacy statute determines who receives your assets.
 Naming contingent beneficiaries can also be used strategically, such as when a beneficiary “disclaims” an inheritance.
 Beneficiaries may disclaim to allow the inheritance to pass to someone else, such as a child or grandchild, to maximize an estate tax exemption or when an inheritance would disqualify them for certain types of federal benefits, such as student loans or Medicaid.
 Naming contingent beneficiaries allows for a comprehensive estate plan that anticipates the unknown future.